1inch/limit-order-protocol/description.md

 Extensions have a dynamic length and should be packed in the following structure:

-- The first 32 bytes of calldata contain offsets for the extensions calldata.
+- The first 32 bytes of the calldata contain offsets for the extensions calldata.
+The offset for a specific parameter is coded as the offset of the end of the parameter's calldata.
+The offset of the start of the calldata is either the offset of the previous parameter, or zero for the first one.
 - Then, the extensions calldata follows correspondingly.

 Offsets contain zero-based offset in calldata for each parameter and are packed as follows: